 - No horsepower limitations

-A 2 day course on board and in classroom.
+A 2 to 3 day course on board and in classroom.

 The candidate should be 16 years of age or over.
 18 years of age or over if being used commercially.